Theatre (THEATRE)

 THEATRE 5410 MFA Costume Design Studio Credits: 3

-Costume Design Studio is a semester long exploration of the processes and techniques used for the development of character design within the context of live production.
-The disciplines of collaboration, conceptualization, and communication as fundamental to potentially successful costume design processes are studied, discussed and evaluated throughout this course.
+Costume Design Studio is a semester-long exploration of the processes and techniques used for the development of character design within the context of live production.
+The disciplines of collaboration, conceptualization, and communication are studied, discussed, and evaluated throughout the course as fundamental components of potentially successful costume design.
 Theoretical design projects will emphasize problem-solving skills.
-In Class Studio Sessions will develop text and character analysis, research, clear and efficient presentations skills, as well as graphic skill development.
+In Class Studio Sessions, students will develop text and character analysis, research strategies, clear and efficient presentation skills, and graphic skills.

 THEATRE 5411 Digital Media for Costume Designers Credits: 3